-Element Description O.S.
+Element Description Α Array number assigned by RAIDXpert2. Туре RAID type.
+O.S.
 Name Name assigned by the operating system to the array.
 The name shows as "Hidden" if the array is hidden from the operating system.
 The name shows "??" if the array is Offline.
 Sys or System Device Indicates whether or not the array is being used as a system disk under Windows.
 State State of the array (Normal, Critical, Offline).
-Size or Capacity Total size of the disk: • 1 MB = 1,000,000 bytes • 1 GB = 1,000,000,000 bytes Note: Because the ATA storage industry has standardized the meanings of MB as 1,000,000 bytes and GB as 1,000,000 bytes, RAIDXpert2 reports the same units.
+Size or Capacity Total size of the disk: 1 MB = 1,000,000 bytes 1 GB = 1,000,000,000 bytes Note: Because the ATA storage industry has standardized the meanings of MB as 1,000,000 bytes and GB as 1,000,000 bytes, RAIDXpert2 reports the same units.
 Hide Whether the array is hidden from the operating system.
 Id Globally unique identifier for the array assigned by RAIDXpert2.
-Task Task type (Transform, Check, Check_Bitmap, Not_Active, Create, Restore) Note: See Section 2.7, Array Tasks: Starting and Stopping Tasks, on page 30 for detailed definitions.
-Task State The state of the task (Started, Paused, Completed) % The progress of a current array task, such as a Create or Transform, shown as percent complete CA Current array cache setting (NC=No Cache, R=Read Cache, W=Write Back Cache, RW=Read + Write Back Cache).
-CTS Cache tag size specifies the amount of data per disk in a stripe.
-Supported sizes are 64kB, 128kB or 256kB Any Array with only HDD/SSD will have default CTS of 64k Any Array with NVMe/HDD/SSD will have default CTS of 256k Scan Background scan enabled (Yes/No)
+Task Task type (Transform, Check, Check_Bitmap, Not_Active, Create, Restore) Note: See Section 2.7, Array Tasks: Starting and Stopping Tasks, on page 26 for detailed definitions.
+Task State The state of the task (Started, Paused, Completed) % The progress of a current array task, such as a Create or Transform, shown as percent complete СА Current array cache setting (NC=No Cache, R=Read Cache, W=Write Back Cache, RW=Read + Write Back Cache).

+Element Description CTS Cache tag size specifies the amount of data per disk in a stripe.
+Supported sizes are 64kB, 128kB or 256kB Any Array with only HDD/SSD will have default CTS of 64k Any Array with NVMe/HDD/SSD will have default CTS of 256k Scan Background scan enabled (Yes/No) Name User-supplied name for the array Dedicated Spare Indicates the number of dedicated spares assigned to the array (verbose mode only) Disk Listing of disks that are part of the array Used Capacity used of a specific disk Offset Location on the disk where the array begins

-Table 32. readm Array List Elements (continued)
+Table 29. rcadm Array List Elements (continued)